conduktor/conduktor-coding-challenge/frontend-developers/README.md

 # The Challenge

+Conduktor is a software company centered around Apache Kafka.
+Apache Kafka is _basically_ a message broker.
+It forms a cluster composed of many topics containing data.

+Conduktor is making the work and monitoring of Apache Kafka more visible and friendly.

 ## Build a mini-Conduktor

-We'd like you to create a tiny version of our software where we could register/login (using Auth0), create/list clusters and topics, and fetch data in real-time.
+We'd like you to create a tiny version of our software where we could:
+- register/login (using Auth0, see below)
+- create/list clusters and their topics
+- fetch data from topics (in "real-time")

 This is a Front-end challenge: it should be friendly to use.

-## Structure
+## The project

 You must create a front-end project using: